 To request permission to manage a client's account:

 Note: If you unlink from a postpay threshold or a monthly invoice account where you are the bill-to customer responsible for billing, the account will be paused for up to 3 hours.
 No ads will serve while outstanding charges are settled.
 So before you unlink, we encourage you to work with the account owner to coordinate the downtime and to identify who will serve as the new bill-to customer on the account.

 For more information about managing linked accounts, see Linking to an existing account.

 Currently, you can fund up to 20 accounts with one credit card.

 Yes.
-Through account linking, anyone can link to any Bing Ads account.
+Through account linking, anyone can link to any Microsoft Advertising account.
 This means that an agency can link to a client's account.
 A client can link to an agency's account.
 An agency can link to another agency's account.
 And, multiple agencies can link to one client's account.